Reel SF

 Then … Ms Milner has gotten over being stood up; she wants to try again.
 She calls Teddy from a bar and suggests they meet at Le Club restaurant at Clay and Jones.
 Once again he thinks it’s the Woman In Red who is calling and readily agrees.

-… and Now, the Le Club restaurant interiors were filmed in Koreatown, Los Angeles at the Prince Restaurant at 3198 1/2 W. 7th Street.
+… and Now, this was filmed in Koreatown, Los Angeles at the Prince Restaurant at 3198 1/2 W. 7th Street.
 Its retro period decor has made this place a go-to location for dozens of movies and TV series over the decades.
 Note both Then and Now the yeoman statue in front of a red latticed window frame.

 Then … Teddy arrives trying his best to look cool with a cigarette dangling from his mouth.
-Again, this was filmed in the Prince restaurant in Los Angeles.
+Again, this is the Prince restaurant in Los Angeles.
 Note the red door over to the right…

-… and Now, it’s been over 40 years but the door and the railing have hardly changed.
+… and Now, it’s been over 40 years but the door and the handrail have hardly changed.
 (Photo by Syd Rev).

 Then … The instant he sits down he realizes who had called him.
 He lets out a yelp and promptly hightails it out of there.

-… and Now, three latticed windows behind them identify the two booths at The Prince where the above scene was filmed.
+… and Now, the three latticed windows behind them identify the two booths at The Prince used for the above scene.
 (Photo by J.P.
 Shelton)

-Then … He rushes out - now we are back in San Francisco at the Clay-Jones residential highrise building at 1250 Jones Street, the very address that Ms. Milner had given Teddy.
-Note the signage at left on the awning and below the window - there was indeed a Le Club restaurant in the 1980s here in the lobby level of this building (the white ‘LE CLUB’ letters look like they were added for this movie shot).
+Then … He rushes out - now we are back in San Francisco at the Clay-Jones residential highrise building at 1250 Jones Street, the very location that Ms. Milner had given Teddy.
+Note the signage at left on the awning above the window and the wall below it - there was indeed a Le Club restaurant in the 1980s in the lobby level of this building (the incongruous white ‘LE CLUB’ letters may have been added for this movie shot).

 … and Now, 1250 Jones today.
 It has hosted a succession of restaurants over the years: after Le Club closed Charles Nob Hill succeeded it from 1995 to 2004, followed by C.A.L.
 Steakhouse then by the Michelin-starred Keiko a Nob Hill from 2011 to 2021.
 Currently the building is residential only - no restaurant.

-Then … as he rounds the corner, the eye-catching view east down Clay Street encompasses the TransAmerica Building and the Embarcadero Center high-rises with the Bay Bridge beyond.
+Then … as he rounds the corner, the eye-catching view east down Clay Street encompasses the TransAmerica Pyramid and the Embarcadero Center high-rises with the Bay Bridge beyond.
+(Note the image on the back of the beer truck advertising San Francisco’s own Anchor Brewing Company’s Porter beer).

 … and Now, the view is essentially unchanged today.